News - Table Tennis Victoria - ExBulletin

 Table Tennis Victoria is pleased to announce and congratulate our 2022 revolutioniseSPORT TTV Award finalists.

-The three finalists for the President’s Award for Distinguished Service were determined from nominations received from the community and put forward by the TTV bureau.
+The four finalists for the Guggenheim Volunteer/Administrator of the Year Award were determined based on nominations received from the community and put forward by the TTV agency.

-A single President’s Award in recognition of outstanding service may be presented in any calendar year, provided that the Board of Directors of Table Tennis Victoria is satisfied that the nominee meets the required criteria.
+The Guggenheim Volunteer/Administrator of the Year Award is named after Joan Guggenheim in recognition of Joan Guggenheim’s contribution to the sport of table tennis in Victoria

 Congratulations to our finalists below: